Gallery of Images for all CMBs

 4.2 inch mortar, used by chemical mortar battalions in WWII.
 Soldier is adjusting elevation of the gun.

-Joe Spatola, loading a 4.2" mortar during the battle of Forbach,
+Joe Spatola, loading a 4.2" mortar during the battle of Forbach, early March 1945, when his 99th Chemical Mortar Battalion was supporting the 70th Infantry Division.

 Here is a special link to photos and information about the four deuce.
 At various times in Europe during WWII, the 100th Infantry Division was supported by elements of three different chemical mortar battalions the 2nd, 83rd and 99th.
 The 100th Inf Div Association's website includes several excellent photos of 4.2 mortars in action, some performance characteristics of the weapon, the complete organization chart of a CMB per T/O&E 3-25 of September 1944, and a diagram and description of the M2 model of the 4.2 that served the infantry so well in WWII and the Korean War.